100 Notable alumni of

 -

 Rudy Carlton Gay Jr. is an American former professional basketball player.
-The forward played college basketball for the UConn Huskies before being selected eighth overall in the 2006 NBA draft by the Houston Rockets; he was traded to the Memphis Grizzlies days later.
+A forward, he played college basketball for the UConn Huskies before being selected eighth overall in the 2006 NBA draft by the Houston Rockets, but was traded to the Memphis Grizzlies days later.
 He was named to the 2007 All-Rookie First Team.

 -